MichelleDuda/scoops-ice-cream/README.md

 4. Click on the [Pages](https://github.com/MichelleDuda/scoops-ice-cream/settings/pages) option in the left-hand pane.
 5. Select the main branch from the source dropdown menu.
 6. Once the main branch has been selected the page will refresh automatically with a ribbon displaying that the deployment has been successful.
-7. Any changes pused to the main branch will now take effect in the live project.
+7. Any changes pushed to the main branch will now take effect in the live project.

 Link to the live project: [SCOOPS Homemade Ice Cream](https://michelleduda.github.io/scoops-ice-cream/index.html)